 - Practitioners, upon request, shall be informed of the status of their credentialing or recredentialing application.

-- MN Uniform Credentialing Application – Initial (pdf)
+- Minnesota Uniform Credentialing Application – Initial (pdf)

-- MN Uniform Credentialing Application – Recred (doc)
+- Minnesota Uniform Credentialing Application – Reappointment (pdf)

 - MN Uniform Practitioner Change Form (doc)